Facts About Hearing Loss

 There are three main types of hearing loss, depending on which part of the ear is damaged.
 Sensorineural hearing loss is by far the most common type, making up 90% of all cases.
 Often referred to as nerve deafness, sensorineural hearing loss occurs when there is damage to the inner ear.
 It is most commonly caused by aging or noise exposure, but may also occur due to viral infections, trauma, hereditary factors, autoimmune disorders, diseases, malformations of the inner ear, ototoxic medications and benign tumors.
 There is no cure for sensorineural hearing loss, but most patients can be treated successfully with hearing aids.

-Mixed hearing loss is a combination of both types and involves damage to the inner and middle or outer ear.
+Mixed hearing loss is a combination of sensorineural and conductive involves damage to the inner and middle or outer ear.
 Treatment options depend on the extent and degree of hearing loss, as well as the underlying cause.

 It is important to learn the signs of hearing loss, as prompt detection will improve your odds of successful treatment.
 Symptoms of hearing loss include having difficulty understanding speech, especially when women or children are talking; having to ask others to repeat themselves frequently; feeling that people mumble when they speak; and listening to music or watching TV at a volume others find uncomfortable.